 about.

-Matthew-John Knights (they/them/fabulous) is a composer living and working in New Brunswick, Canada.
-Their music has been described as "Varèse on cocaine" (Mark Takeshi McGregor, 2022), and been praised for their "militant gender fuckery" (Sarah Jo Kirsch, 2023), specifically regarding Jaded, Bitter, and Queer.
+Dr. Matthew-John Knights, DMA (they/them/fabulous), is a composer living and working in Ottawa, Canada.
+Their music has been described as "Varèse on cocaine" (Mark Takeshi McGregor, 2022), and been praised for their “militant gender fuckery” (Sarah Jo Kirsch, 2023) specifically regarding Jaded, Bitter, and Queer.
 They studied composition with Kelly-Marie Murphy and Dorothy Chang during their university education.

 Matthew-John’s interest in music started at a young age.
 They took piano lessons beginning very early on and started writing notes on paper as soon as they learned how.
 However, it wasn’t until the end of their bachelor’s degree in piano performance that Matthew-John realized that they needed to pursue composition seriously, and subsequently began taking composition lessons with Kelly-Marie Murphy.

 After a year, Matthew-John returned to school for a master’s degree in composition at the University of Ottawa.
 Upon completion, Matthew-John began a doctorate at the University of British Columbia under supervision of Dorothy Chang.
-Currently, Matthew-John is a DMA candidate, having completed all course work and qualifying exams, and is at work on the dissertation component of the degree.
+They have completed the program as of August 2024.

 While Matthew-John loves composing for a wide array of genres under the contemporary classical umbrella, including solo and chamber works, as well as large orchestral works, they have a particular affinity towards creating works that combine music and theatre in non-traditional ways, those which create a more immersive experience for the audience of the 21st century.
 In the age of iPhones, what can classical music offer to capture the interests of the common concert goer?
 For Matthew-John, the answer lies in combining music and theatre.